-204. Social Problems
+204. SOCIAL PROBLEMS

-An investigation of the primary and secondary causes of social maladjustments in general and a survey of a number of major social problems confronting American society.
+An investigation of the primary and secondary causes of social maladiustments in general and a survey of a number of major social problems confronting American society.
 These include population problems, poverty, crime and delinquency, divorce, race and minority cleavages, and problems of farm and village.
 It is desirable, but not necessary, to precede this course with 203.

-206. Rural Sociology
+206. RURAL SOCIOLOGY

 A study of contemporary farm and village social organization and of problems arising in the rural framework.
 The suburban, or "fringe", development is considered as well as urban-rural relationships.
-203 is a prerequisite except for those who are working towards a two-year State Limited Certificate.
+203 is a prerequisite except for those who are working towards a two-vear State Limited Certificate.